Build static sites with Kontent

 To make sure you're completely of the hook from updating the content on your site, you can use webhooks to help you set up a tool that will pull content via Kontent APIs and generate a new static site whenever content has changed within the CMS.

-Gatsby is a React-based static site generator that leverages GraphQL for manipulating data.
-The Gatsby source plugin for Kentico Kontent (available as the
+Gatsby is a React-based static site generator that uses GraphQL for manipulating data.
+You can connect Gatsby to your Kontent project in two ways.

-@kentico/gatsby-source-kontent npm package) retrieves data from the Kontent Delivery API to build static sites using Gatsby.
-There's also the
+@kentico/gatsby-source-kontentnpm package) retrieves data from the Kontent Delivery REST API to build static sites using Gatsby.

 To find out more details and learn about best practices of working with Gatsby, have a look at